djm3622/fedrl/README.md

 Sweden project.

 ## TODO
-1. Abalation study to figure out why our method works better in 1.1, when doesn't it work?
+1. After bug fixing the method is not better.
+2. Make improvements to benefit federation.
+Local dominates too much.
+3. Create data scarcity/imbalance
+4. Personalized teacher via LOO barycenters
+5. Trust-region KL with dual control
+6.

 ## Case Study 1.1
-This case study looks at a federated DRL bandit problem. *Our method converges faster.*
+This case study looks at a federated DRL bandit problem.

 ### Requirements
 Necessary python packages can be installed using **pip**: